Poonam00/staff-management-api/README.md

 ### Jackson Json View
 ## Description
-- JsonView:  To limit or control fields display for different views of a model object
+- @JsonView:  To limit or control fields display for different views of a model object
 - @JsonInclude: To ignore the null fields, put @JsonInclude(JsonInclude.Include.NON_NULL) on class level or field level.
 - @JsonIgnore: To ignore few fields for all the Views.
 - @JsonPropertyOrder: To specify the order of fields of the model.
 We can also specify the alphabetic order of a collection type field by @JsonPropertyOrder(alphabetic = true)